margaretmf/margaretmf.github.io/creativewriting.md

 With a plop, the coin fell into the well with a plop and it touched the water, and the water rippled out.
 This love ripples on and on and on.
 The wishes ripple on and one and on.

+a penny for the ripple effect of something a penny for the stars to shine for eternity a penny for kindness in school a penny for the South to live on a penny for the people looking for change a penny for a smile on my parents' face a penny for my sister and brother

 <br>